arg_check(): more examples

 and length

-These arguments accept as values the classical kind of class, type,
+These arguments accept as values the classical kind of type, mode and

-mode and length, respectively, except the class argument,
+length, respectively, except the class argument, which is

 # Example.